-Q: My PhD certificate is dated 1 September 2017 and I would like to apply for the LSRF award in 2022.
+Q: My PhD certificate is dated 1 September 2018 and I would like to apply for the LSRF award in 2024.
 I recently began a second postdoc in a new lab.
-Am I right in thinking that I will be eligible to apply in 2022?
+Am I right in thinking that I will be eligible to apply in 2024?

 A: No, you are not eligible to apply.
 You must meet all eligibility criteria to apply.
-You meet the requirement of beginning work in your new, second postdoc lab between August 1, 2021 and July 31, 2023 but you received your PhD before October 1, 2017.
+You meet the requirement of beginning work in your new, second postdoc lab between August 1, 2023 and July 31, 2025 but you received your PhD before October 1, 2019.

-Q: I am working as a post-doc.
-I got my PhD in August 2018.
-I continued work in my PhD lab for a few months to complete an ongoing project and manuscript then took a break from lab research for several months.
-I joined my postdoc lab in September 2021.
-Am I eligible to apply for the award in 2022?
-A: Yes, you are eligible to apply.
-You received your PhD on or after October 1, 2017 AND began work in your postdoc lab between August 1, 2021 and July 31, 2023.
+Q: I am working as a postdoc.
+I got my PhD in August 2019.
+I continued work in my PhD lab for a few months to complete an ongoing project and manuscript; then took a break from lab research for several months.
+I joined my postdoc lab in September 2023.
+Am I eligible to apply for the award in 2024?